relaernu/etl_project/README.md

     1) "/download?src=<imdb|kaggle>" or "/download" to download the data from imdb or kaggle or both of them to "./resources" folder
     2) "/unzip" after downloading the data, unzip them to get the csv/tsv file
     3) "/loaddata?src=<imdb|kaggle>" or "/loaddata" after unzipping the file, clean them up, load them into postgresql

+7. For SQL folder, there are some transformation